POL 04.20.06 - Interpersonal Relationships among Faculty, Staff and Students

 2.3 Educational Responsibility

-A decision that includes but is not limited to one relating to the search, selection, or appointment of an individual to employment; establishing the terms and conditions of employment; establishing compensation; evaluating work performance; voting for or otherwise considering reappointment, promotion, or tenure; issuing disciplinary action; or any other action that assesses, determines, or influences work performance, career progress, or other employment status.
+A decision that includes, but is not limited to, one relating to the search, selection, or appointment of an individual to employment; establishing the terms and conditions of employment; determining compensation; evaluating work performance; voting for or otherwise considering reappointment, promotion, or tenure; issuing disciplinary action; or any other action that assesses, determines, or influences work performance, career progress, or other employment status.

 3. PROHIBITED CONDUCT

-Questions concerning this policy may be referred to the Office for Equal Opportunity, Human Resources, or the Office of General Counsel.
+Questions concerning this policy should be referred to the OIED, Employee Relations – Human Resources, or the Office of General Counsel.